 Theorem Prover Interfaces

-Here are the current theorem prover implementation interfaces that can read (R) and write (W) theories in OpenTheory format:
+Here are the current theorem prover implementations that can read (R) and/or write (W) theories in OpenTheory format:

 - CANONICAL CITATION: Joe Hurd.
 The OpenTheory standard theory library.
 In Mihaela Bobaru, Klaus Havelund, Gerard J. Holzmann, and Rajeev Joshi, editors, Third International Symposium on NASA Formal Methods (NFM 2011), volume 6617 of Lecture Notes in Computer Science, pages 177–191.
 Springer, April 2011. [paper] [bibtex] [talk]